BrennanAyers/quantified_shelf/README.md

 ```
 After this, you can make HTTP requests to your localhost using an application like Postman, or directly with cURL if that's your cup of tea.

+## Endpoints
+### Foods
+- `GET /api/v1/foods`
+will return all Food resources in the database as a comma separated list of Objects inside of an Array with a 200 status code response.
+- `GET /api/v1/foods/:id`
+will return a single Food resource in the database matching an (integer) ID as a single Object with a 200 status code response.
+- `POST /api/v1/foods`
+- `body: {name: NAME_STRING, calories: CALORIES_INTEGER}` will create a single Food resource in the database using the information provided in the Body.
+Both Name and Calories are required, and the response will be the newly created Food resource with a 201 status code.
+- `PATCH /api/v1/foods/:id`
+- `body: {name: NAME_STRING, calories: CALORIES_INTEGER}` will update a single Food resource in the database matching an (integer) ID, using the information provided in the Body.
+Any combination of Name and Calories can be updated at one time, and the response will be the updated Food resource with a 200 status code.
+- `DELETE /api/foods/:id`
+will remove a Food resource in the database matching an (integer) ID and a No Content response with a 204 status code.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.